 DO use flashcards.
 People won't expect you to have an eidetic memory and learn the whole thing off-by-heart.
 Have a few brief flashcards to hand to prompt you if you lose your train of thought.
 It's better than having a big piece of A4 rattling around if you're shaking from nerves.

 DO make eye contact.
-Never does a speech look more awkward than when the person delivering it does everything to avoid eye contact with the audience or, worse, just stares down at the table.
-Eye contact not only makes it look more natural, it also gives the illusion of confidence, even if you aren't.
+Never does a speech look more awkward than when the person delivering it does everything to avoid eye contact with the audience, or worse, just stares down at the table.
+Eye contact not only makes it look more natural, but it also gives the illusion of confidence, even if you aren't.